This post has been updated on October 31, 2023

 Pro-Tip: You will want to utilize email verification services (such as Mautic, Never Bounce, or Bulk Mail Checker) at least periodically, to ensure that the contacts in your list are ‘active’.
 If somebody enters a dud email address or if a legitimate contact expires, such as a business email being scrubbed when the employee leaves, these will count as “bounces”.
 A high bounce rate will cause your domain or IP to register as spam for various email services.
 This would result in your emails failing to reach the intended audience as spam filters catch and sort them into the spam bin.

-As a bonus, these email lists can also be used to further other elements of your digital marketing strategy.
-For instance, automated emails can be used to help provide extra support to your reputation management efforts by asking for reviews on the sites that you monitor.
+As a bonus, these email lists can also be used to bolster other elements of your digital marketing strategy.
+For instance, automated emails can be used to help provide extra support to your reputation management efforts by requesting reviews on the platforms relevant to your business.

 5 – Influencer Marketing